retentionscience/react/README.md

 const pub = "The Hog's Head";

 ```
-* Prefer templates and interpolation over string concatenation.
+* Use templates with interpolation instead of string concatenation.
 Do not pad interpolation curly
   braces with spaces.

 ```javascript